theborakompanioni/azure-docs.de-de/articles/virtual-machines/virtual-machines-linux-classic-hpcpack-cluster-starccm.md

 <properties
- pageTitle="Ausführen von STAR-CCM+ mit HPC Pack auf virtuellen Linux-Computern | Microsoft Azure" description="Stellen Sie einen Microsoft HPC Pack-Cluster unter Azure bereit, und führen Sie einen StarCCM+-Auftrag auf mehreren Linux-Computeknoten in einem RDMA-Netzwerk aus." services="virtual-machines-linux" documentationCenter="" authors="xpillons"
+ pageTitle="Run STAR-CCM+ with HPC Pack on Linux VMs | Microsoft Azure" description="Deploy a Microsoft HPC Pack cluster on Azure and run an STAR-CCM+ job on multiple Linux compute nodes across an RDMA network." services="virtual-machines-linux" documentationCenter="" authors="xpillons"